Category Archives: Mexican

 We’ve been remiss in not posting about La Plaza Tapatia.
 We actually thought we had written about this restaurant/market combo before, but as we can’t find the post we apologize for holding out on you.

 First the market: Plaza Tapatia is one of the largest Mexican markets in Columbus.
 It’s also our favorite.
 Consistently clean and well stocked, it features an impressive fresh butcher’s counter, an in-store bakery, and a large produce section.
-Dried goods, a snack counter and a fascinating kitchen-ware section round it all out.
+Dried goods, a snack counter and a fascinating Urban Kitchen-ware section round it all out.
 Some of our favorite things to purchase include: freshly made chorizo, Koki’s tortillas (often freshly delivered and still-warm!), extremely cheap limes, avocados, freshly squeezed OJ, tres leches cake, paletas (Mexican popsicles) and pork rinds.
 More generally, though, we like that when we’re looking for a Mexican cuisine ingredient, no matter how obscure, we’re reasonably confident that we’ll find it here.

 IMG_4239